diversenok/VclEx/Readme.md

 ## EditEx and ButtonedEditEx

-Improved versions of TEdit and TButtonedEdit controls.
+Improved versions of `TEdit` and `TButtonedEdit` controls.

 ### Changes
  - <kbd>Ctrl+Left</kbd> and <kbd>Ctrl+Right</kbd> now stop on more characters (including brackets, underscores, and quotation marks).

 ### New features
- - <kbd>Ctrl+Backspace</kbd> erases the previous word.
+ - <kbd>Ctrl+Backspace</kbd> erases the previous word
+ - `OnDelayedChange` event that fires after a configurable delay of `DelayedChangeTimeout` after the user stops typing